Yue-ZHAO/MWDET_Project/README.md

 ## Introduction

-In this project, we focus on mind-wandering detection during watching lecture videos.
-Since lecture videos are one of the main conponent in MOOCs and mind-wandering may have negative effects on learning performance in video watching.
-Previous work shows some relations between learners' mind-wandering and their gaze movements.
-However, all of these studies are based on professional but expensive eye tracking device.
-It is not applicable for average MOOC learners.
-Therefore, we investigate to what extent we can detect learners' mind-wandering based on webcam-based eye tracking in our project.
+In this project, we mainly focus on the detection of learners' mind-wandering during watching lecture videos.
+Since mind-wandering may have negative effects on learners' learning performance in video watching.
+Previous studies show that there are some relationships between mind-wandering and gaze movements.
+However, most of these studies are based on specific eye tracking devices, which are expensive.
+It is not applicable for average learners using them in MOOCs.
+Therefore, in our project we investigate whether we can detect learners' mind-wandering based on webcam-based eye tracking.

 In this page, we first introduce a Web application which is used to collect participants' gaze data and reports of mind-wandering during watching lecture videos.
 Then we release the data about mind-wandering reports and the raw gaze data collected by both [Tobii](https://www.tobii.com/) and [WebGazer.js](http://webgazer.cs.brown.edu/)[1].
-After a brief introduction of the dataset, the experiment results and classifier parameters, which are not included in our papers due to the space limitation, are introduced concretely.
-In the last part, we introduce the scripts leveraged in our work for data processing and mind-wandering detection.
+After a brief introduction of the dataset, the experiment results and classifier parameters are introduced, which are included in our papers partially due to the space limitation,.
+In the last part, we introduce the scripts used in our project for data processing and mind-wandering detection.

 ## Web Application for Experiments